container-storage-interface/spec/spec.md

 There are three sets of RPCs:

-* **Identity Service**: Both the Node Plugin and the Controller Plugin MUST implement this sets of RPCs.
+* **Identity Service**: All Plugin endpoints MUST provide this set of RPCs.
-* **Controller Service**: The Controller Plugin MUST implement this sets of RPCs.
+* **Controller Service**: Plugins MAY implement this set of RPCs.
+This service is NOT REQUIRED for all Plugin endpoints.
-* **Node Service**: The Node Plugin MUST implement this sets of RPCs.
+* **Node Service**: All Plugin distributions MUST provide this set of RPCs.
+This service is NOT REQUIRED for all Plugin endpoints.

 ```protobuf
 service Identity {